This 2020 human study asserted:

 Do humans avoid insulin resistance and non-alcoholic fatty liver disease by drinking more than one cup of coffee and tea?
 Is an answer available from real people, not just from a statistics package?

-A study design that primarily sourced a database last updated in June 2015 selected a fertile ground for later hypothesis-seeking.
+A 2020 study that primarily sourced a database last updated in June 2015 selected a fertile ground for later hypothesis-seeking.

 Ignoring subsequent research helped when staking a claim of first for whatever niche provided a publication opportunity.